jmackrory/PDSG_image_seg/README.md

 I'll be working in Keras (and using the Keras API).

-I plan to use the batch generator, and get some time on an Amazon GPU, once I've debugged things on my laptop.

 Currently set up to stream batch generation from files on disk, using batching based on size, with k-fold validation built in.

 Trained to predict top 20-50 classes only with one-hot labelling.

-Adapting to use TFRecordDataset to speed up training.
+Ultimately, it would be great to use the TFRecordDataset to speed up training.

-Initially, let's set this up for a shallow network (2 layers, with easy ways to scale up)
+Initially, let's set this up for a shallow network (2 layers, with easy ways to scale up).

 Files:
  - network.py - contains network builder, compiler, fit, batching and metrics.
  - blocks.py - contains blocks for convolutional network and up/down sampling.
- - img_util.py - functions to load indexes.
+ - img_util.py - functions to load indexes, transform indices, plot images.
  - read\_clean\_index.m   - function to transform ADE20K index.mat file into tsv with desired features.
- -
+ - basic.param - parameters to load into network.